-Cat accidents can leave unsightly patches in your carpets.
-Here are a few tips to prevent the stain from becoming a permanent fixture if you’re lucky enough to catch it when it happens.
+Pet accidents can leave unsightly stains and smells on your carpets.
+Here are a few tips to prevent the stain from becoming permanent, if you’re lucky enough to catch it when it happens.

 What to do:

 - Remove as much urine as possible using paper towels.

 - If the stain is dry, pour cold water on it and blot.

 - Avoid using cleaners with ammonia.
 Pet urine contains ammonia, and similar smells could encourage pets to mark the same spot again.

 Even after the visual evidence has been cleaned, the smell might linger.
 The longer it sits, the worse the odor becomes.
 Be sure to clean as soon as possible.

 - Over-the-counter and DIY solutions will only temporarily mask any odors or stains.

 - Avoid using a steam cleaning option because steam can actually lock in the smell.

 Although you have cleaned the part of the carpet that is immediately noticeable, there can be more problems that are harder to see at first.
 Many times, the urine will soak through to the padding and the sub-floor.
 Surface cleaning will not reach these areas.
 In order to prevent permanent damage to your carpet and the area beneath, consider bringing in a professional to give your carpet a deeper cleaning.
 A professional cleaning can also remove dust and allergens, allowing you to avoid unfortunate health problems.